SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "I still haven't decided what I will do.
 I'm going to get more advice before I decide.
 I still haven't digested the words Twilight gave me."

 "Okay, well, good luck!"
+Rarity smiles and waves goodbye to Discord.

+Discord waves back before saying, "goodbye."

 ***

-Discord materializes in front of the counter at Sugarcube Corner.
-He looks down at Pinkie Pie.
-"Hello."
+Discord materializes in front of the door to Pinkie's room at Sugarcube Corner.
+He knocks on the door and says, "Hello."

-"Hello, Discord, want any pastries or cakes this fine day?"
-Pinkie says with a smile.
+Pinkie opens her door a moment later.
+"Hello, Discord."

-"Not right now.
-I need your advice."
+"Pinkie, I need your advice."

 "Oh, what about?
 I'm always here to help!"